my2iu/PlomGit/libgit2/README.md

 ## To build

+This sub-project should build automatically when the parent PlomGit project is built.
+But to build it separately, you can go into the `examples` folder and build/run the project there.

+Be sure to install the necessary libgit2 files before building:

 ### For iOS

 For ios, enter the `libgit2/ios` directory.
 Then download the PlomGit iOS version of libgit2 using